theInnuendoProject/MicrobialGenomeMetagenomeCourse/workingwithchewBBACA.md

 chewBBACA.py CreateSchema -i complete_genomes/ -o schema_seed --cpu 8 -t "Streptococcus agalactiae"

 # when working with your own data:
+# make sure the genomes you will be using are on unix (assemblies made with innuca don't need this step)

+dos2unix my/genomes/folder/*

-# create your own training file based on reference genome
+# create your own training file based on the reference genome you want
 Prodigal -i reference_genome.fasta -t mytrainingFile.trn -p single

 #run the schema creation with your specific training file